 To put it more simply, if you are able to react to changes in demand and supply with price adjustments, you can compensate for your loss.
 How so?

-You know as well as any shopper how frustrating it is to buy something and the next day see it reduced in price.
+You know as well as any shopper how frustrating it is to buy something and see it reduced in price the next day.

 Your customers are no different.